SimLi1333/vidra/docs/docs/topics/desicions/0012-resource-state.md

 We want to persist the state of resources managed by the Vidra Operator, specifically tracking the last successful reconcile, last error, and the current Sync/Deploy state for both `InfrahubSync` and `VidraResource` objects.
 This information is stored in the `status` section of each resource.

 <Admonition type="note" title="Note">
-This was a not considered during planning.
-If there was no time to implement it, we would have left it out.
+This was not considered during planning.
+If there had been no time to implement it, we would have left it out.
 </Admonition>

 ## Considered Options